vinibiavatti1/PythonStyleGuide/README.md

 For docstrings, I used some characteristics of [Google Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) and [PEP257](https://peps.python.org/pep-0257/).
 After comparing some ways to create docstrings using these conventions, I could see improvements and other modifications that could facilitate the documentation of the code.
 Because of that, I decided to change some of the conventions thinking more in code standardization.
 Don't forget the zen principle: _Simple is better than complex._

 Document the code is extremely important, for the developers and for who will maintain this code in the future.
-But, we know that it is not everyone that like or can prioritize it, so I focused in the easiest way to avoid giving more work for do it, without spending a lot of time.
+But, we know that it is not everyone that like or can prioritize it, so I focused in the easiest way to avoid giving more work for do it or make it become an _overkill_.

 ## Type Hints